 The Graduate School, Arts offers two degree programmes:

-To begin a 3-year fellowships you must have passed a qualifying examination that corresponds to 300 ECTS credits (e.g. a Bachelor’s degree allocated 180 ECTS credits and a Master’s degree allocated 120 ECTS credits).
+To begin a 3-year fellowship you must have passed a qualifying examination that corresponds to 300 ECTS credits (e.g. a Bachelor’s degree allocated 180 ECTS credits and a Master’s degree allocated 120 ECTS credits).
 This means that if you do not yet have your Master's diploma when you apply for enrolment you must enclose documentation stating that you have submitted your Master’s thesis for assessment (by the deadline for application if you apply for one of our calls), and you must have completed your Master’s degree no later than the day before enrolment start.

 The PhD programme consists of PhD courses, academic communication, working at the department including teaching, possible international exchanges, independent research and working with the PhD dissertation.